 Zhou, X., Lindsay, H., and Robinson, M. D. (2014).
 Robustly detecting differential expression in RNA sequencing data using observation weights.
 Nucleic Acids Research 42(11), e91-e91, 10.1093/nar/gku310.

-FIGURE CAPTIONS
+FIGURE LEGENDS

 Figure 1.
 Experimental overview of fixation groups and demodification treatments.
 Abbreviations: Con-Control treatment; PB- Phenobarbital treatment; TAE- 1X Tris-Acetate EDTA.

 Figure 2.
-Effects of formalin, fixation, and demodification on total and amplifiable RNA yield isolated from formalin-fixed paraffin-embedded tissue.
-A) Total RNA yield as assessed by Nanodrop spectrophotometer.
-B) Amplifiable Actb RNA as measured by reverse transcriptase quantitative PCR of three amplicons across gene body. *The results of a statistical comparison between OH, 18F, and 3F vs. FR with a p-value <0.05. †The results of a statistical comparison between DTAE, DQ, DP, and NoD vs. 3F with a p-value <0.05.
+Effects of formalin, fixation, and demodification on total RNA, amplifiable RNA, and RNA integrity.
+A) Total RNA yield as assessed by Nanodrop spectrophotometer and Qubit fluorometer.
+B) RNA integrity number as measured by Bioanalyzer.
+C) Amplifiable Actb RNA as measured by reverse transcriptase quantitative PCR of three amplicons across the gene body. *The results of a statistical comparison between OH, 18F, and 3F vs. FR with a p-value <0.05. †The results of a statistical comparison between DTAE, DQ, DP, and NoD vs. 3F with a p-value <0.05.
 The lower and upper hinges of the boxplot correspond to the first and third quartiles.
 The upper whisker extends from the hinge to the largest value no further than 1.5 * IQR.
 The lower whisker extends from the hinge to the smallest value at most 1.5 * IQR of the hinge.
 Data beyond the end of the whiskers are the individually plotted points.
 Abbreviations: IQR- inter-quartile range or distance between the first and third quartiles.

 Figure 3.
-Effects of formalin, fixation, and demodification on global RNA sequencing quality metrics.
-A) Gene body coverage from 5' to 3' for all gene transcripts scaled to percentiles.
+Effects of formalin and demodification on global RNA-sequencing quality metrics.
+A) Percent of reads aligning to ribosomal RNAs.
+B) Gene body coverage from 5' to 3' for all gene transcripts scaled to percentiles.
+C) Mean percent of reads 1 and 2 that have the same first 35 nucleotides.
 Genes overlapping with other genes and reads mapping to more than one gene were excluded.
-B) Deletion rate per million reads along the sequencing cycle with median point values from cycles 25 to 40.
-C) Mapping location depicts the percentage of reads in mapping locations in coding, intronic, and intergenic regions.
-The dark green lines across categories represent the median percentage of transcription reads across a condition.
-The dark blue lines represent the median percentage of non-coding reads across a condition (100 – (value indicated by line)).
-D) Gene diversity from the top 1000 genes depicting the median group percentage of reads per library vs. the number of genes discovered.
+D) Deletion rate per million reads along the sequencing cycle with median point values from cycles 25 to 40.
+E) Gene diversity from the top 1000 genes depicting the median group percentage of reads per library vs. the number of genes discovered.
+F) The percentage of reads mapping to coding, intronic, intergenic, and ambiguous regions. *The results of a statistical comparison between OH, 18F, and 3F vs. FR with a p-value <0.05. †The results of a statistical comparison between DTAE, DQ, DP, and NoD vs. 3F with a p-value <0.05.
+The lower and upper hinges of the boxplot correspond to the first and third quartiles.
+The upper whisker extends from the hinge to the largest value no further than 1.5 * IQR.
+The lower whisker extends from the hinge to the smallest value at most 1.5 * IQR of the hinge.
+Data beyond the end of the whiskers are the individually plotted points.
+Abbreviations: IQR- inter-quartile range or distance between the first and third quartiles.

 Figure 4.
-Gene-level effects of formalin and demodification treatments on differential expression analysis.
-A) Principal component analysis of common DEGs across experimental groups from PB (blue) and Con (red) treatments.
+Gene-level effects of formalin and demodification treatments on differential gene expression analysis.
+A) Principal component analysis of common DEGs across experimental groups from Con (left) and PB (right) treatments.
 B) Hierarchical cluster analysis on median count data (green indicates higher counts and red indicates lower counts) from DEGs identified in any group with FDR-adjusted p-value <0.05 and absolute fold change >1.5.
 Abbreviations: DEGs - differentially expressed genes, PB - phenobarbital, Con - control.